Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Even if the incident occurred off campus, FAMU could initiate a disciplinary action against the student.
 For the FAMU student, the disciplinary action can result in failure of an academic course, termination of a housing contract, probation, suspension, or even expulsion.

-In these cases, the student must face a judge in the criminal case and a school administrator in the disciplinary action.
+In these cases, the student must face consequences by a judge in the criminal case and a FAMU school administrator through disciplinary action.
+Given the high stakes, any student being accused of breaking the university’s code of conduct or a violation of Florida law should consider hiring a defense attorney to represent their case.

-Disciplinary Actions at FAMU can involve violations of the student code of conduct, residence hall regulations or academic honor code.
 Our attorneys are experienced in helping FAMU students.
-We know how these decisions are made and the best ways to fight the case to protect the student.
+We know how university decisions are made, along with the best ways to fight to protect the student.
 We are also familiar with the tactics of the FAMU Police with the Department of Campus Safety & Security and their standard operating procedures.
+When you entrust us to represent yours or your child’s case, we will fight aggressively to obtain the most ideal outcome of your criminal trial and student disciplinary hearing.

 FAMU Disciplinary Review Board